yadvi12/yadvi12/README.md

 ## ⚡ Fun fact:
 I’ll tell you a DNS joke but be advised, it could take up to 24 hours for everyone to get it.😇

+## My Interests:
+- Listening to music
+- Travelling to new places
+- Cooking
+- Trekking

 ## 📞Let's Connect:
 Reach me at yadvibhalla2002@gmail.com